Hermitian K-theory, derived equivalences and Karoubi's Fundamental Theorem: Grothendieck-Witt groups of triangulated categories

 From Definitions \ref{dfn:GW0A} and \ref{dfn:TriGW0andW}, we have a map of short exact sequences of abelian groups

 where the vertical maps are induced by the functors (\ref{eqn:AToTAdualpreserve}) and (\ref{eqn:S2ToDeltaT}) and the left horizontal maps are the differences of the two sides of the equations in Definitions \ref{dfn:GW0A} (\ref{cor:itm2:Kh_0}) and \ref{dfn:TriGW0andW} (\ref{dfn:itm2:GW0Tri}).
-By Lemma \ref{lem:hD=Dh} below, the middle vertical arrow is an isomorphism.
-Therefore, the map in the proposition is an isomorphism if the left vertical map is surjective.
+Let $R_1$ and $R_2$ be the images of the top left and the bottom left horizontal maps.
+So, $R_1$ is generated by $[E_0,\ffi_0] - H(E_{-1})$ where $(E_*,\ffi_*)$ is a symmetric space in the category of exact sequences as in Definition \ref{dfn:GW0A} (3), and $R_2$ is generated by $[E_0,\ffi_0] - H(E_{-1})$ where $(E_*,\ffi_*)$ is a symmetric space in the category of exact triangles as in Definition \ref{dfn:TriGW0andW} (2).
+By Lemma \ref{lem:hD=Dh} below, the middle vertical arrow in the diagram is an isomorphism.
+Hence, we are left with showing that the induced map $R_1 \to R_2$ is surjective.